 - Spinal cord injuries and paralysis.

-- Loss of hearing or sight.
+- Loss of sight.

 - Severe burns.